pixelnull/crowdspotter/README.md

 This script monitors the online status of specified hosts using the CrowdStrike Falcon API.
 It periodically checks the status of the hosts and alerts the user when a host comes online or goes offline.
 It will link online hosts to the the Host Managment page in the CrowdStrike Web Console.
-This script is designed to run on Windows systems.
+There are two scripts, one for Windows and one for Linux.

 Before running the script:
 1. Replace the placeholder values for CLIENT_ID and CLIENT_SECRET above with your actual API credentials.